beshu-tech/readonlyrest-docs/details/kibana-7.8.x-and-older.md

 The issue is that "user1"'s user experience will be really raw as they will see a completely blank Kibana tenancy.
 Not even a default index pattern will be present.
 And this is particularly challenging if the tenant is supposed to be read-only (i.e. kibana\_access: "ro") because they won't even have privileges to create their own index-pattern, let alone any dashboards.

-To fix this, ReadonlyREST Enterprise offers the possibility for administrators to create a template kibana index from which all the Kibana objects will be copied over to the newly initialised tenancy.
+To fix this, ReadonlyREST Enterprise offers the possibility for administrators to create a template kibana index from which all the Kibana objects will be copied over to the newly initialized tenancy.

 ### How to use tenancy templating